Criteria and restrictions to access reception conditions

 • A medical problem which prevents the asylum seeker from moving to the open reception place or during the last 2 months of pregnancy until 2 months after giving birth;

-• a family reunification procedure with a Belgian child has been started up;
+• a family reunification procedure with a Belgian child was initiated;

-• when the asylum procedure of a family member is still pending.
+• an asylum procedure of a family member that is still pending.

-In November 2019 Fedasil published instructions specifically addressed to persons who cannot be accommodated in open return centres due to medical reasons which would render the accommodation inadequate.[39]
+In November 2019, Fedasil published instructions specifically addressed to persons who cannot be accommodated in open return centres due to medical reasons which would render the accommodation inadequate.[103]
 A specific track has thus been established for them by the “voluntary return” service of Fedasil.
 This service foresees the possibility to set up 3 appointments during which possibilities for voluntary return are discussed and which can take place in the reception centre of the asylum seeker, if necessary.
-The decision to further prolong the right to reception of the concerned person will depend on his or her medical situation as well as on his or her cooperation.
+The decision to further prolong the right to the reception of the concerned person will depend on his or her medical situation and cooperation.

-(2) The Immigration Office takes a negative decision on the basis of the Dublin Regulation: In this situation, derogations from the obligation to go to the open return centre are only possible in case of:
+(2) The Immigration Office takes a negative decision based on the Dublin Regulation: In this situation, derogations from the obligation to go to the open return centre are only possible in case of:

 • A medical problem which prevents the asylum seeker from moving to the open reception place or during the last 2 months of pregnancy until 2 months after giving birth; and

-• The asylum seeker has applied for a prolongation of the order to leave the territory at the Immigration Office.
+• The asylum seeker has applied to prolong the order to leave the territory at the Immigration Office.

 When this derogation is granted, the asylum seeker can stay in the first reception centre.
-His or her return should be organised there, instead of in the open return centre.
+Their return should be organised there, instead of in the open return centre.

-Unaccompanied minors who are subject to a negative decision are not transferred to an open return centre until they reach adulthood.
+Unaccompanied minors subject to a negative decision are not transferred to an open return centre until adulthood.
 Then they can apply for a place in an open return centre.

 End of the right to reception